rpm-software-management/dnf-plugins-core/doc/repoquery.rst

 ``--arch <arch>``
     Limit the resulting set only to packages of arch ``<arch>``.

+``--duplicated``
+    Limit the resulting set to installed duplicated packages (i.e. more package versions for the same name and architecture).
+Installonly packages are excluded from this set.

 ``-f <file>``, ``--file <file>``
     Limit the resulting set only to package that owns ``<file>``.

+``--installonly``
+    Limit the resulting set to installed installonly packages.

 ``--repoid <id>``
     Limit the resulting set only to packages from repo identified by ``<id>``.